A Simple Template For Brand Strategy That All The Best Brands Use

 Brand strategy template examples

-Even though they have gone through identity, leadership and significant business changes, they have maintained the same focus on WHY they exist (what they call their slogan, or brand essence) and have continued to keep it relevant.
+Even though they have gone through identity, leadership and significant business changes, they have maintained the same focus on WHAT they do (what they call their slogan, or brand essence) and have continued to keep it relevant.

 "Sheer Driving Pleasure’ describes the essence of the brand, which is very robust, resilient and future-oriented.
 The pleasure a person derives from their car has nothing to do with its drive technology – or whether it’s driven autonomously or not.
 Joy is universal.
 It is a human emotion that binds us all together. .. it will remain just as relevant in the future as it is now.”